Jeremiah Liend for District 8: Liberty and Justice For All

 The Platform is to Fix What’s Broken

 We live in the Adjacent States of America, more divided and angry at one another than ever.
 Decades of escalatory partisanship have pitted one half of our government against the other, eroding the cooperation required for anything resembling functionality.
-This isn’t how the government is supposed to work.
-Our parties are supposed to be partners, working towards our mutual success, not enemies, working towards our collective failure.
+This is not how government is supposed to work.
+Parties are supposed to be vehicles for coalition, governance, and progress, not permanent engines of mutual destruction.

 This divide has been fueled by corporations and individuals who profit from keeping us at each other’s throats by monetizing our conflict.
 We have a choice then: unite and pull up the nose of our declining republic, or maintain our current trajectory and watch it all plow into the ground.